 (And before you ask: we don’t have EU passports, we do have debt and we’re not rich.
 But what we are is strategic in our choices and intentional in everything that we do.)

 I was once in your shoes, desperate to find a way back to Europe, but hopeless without an EU passport.
 But now I know better…and I’m hear to teach you how!

 After 10+ years of trial and error, I’ve discovered proven strategies to help you grow professionally, land jobs locally and make a living abroad even if you don’t know the local language or don’t have a work visa.

-And if you’re not quite sure what to do next, check out this handy workbook to decide what your next move should be!
+And if you’re not quite sure what to do next, I’m here to help you figure out what your next move should be!